-Let’s just say I’m not a natural in the kitchen, and it took me three tries to figure out how to make a soft, colorful playdough!
+Let’s just say I’m not a natural in the kitchen, and it took me 3 tries to figure out how to make a soft, colorful playdough!

 There was so much more learning than what I could capture in the photos!

-- She was excited to measure the ingredients!
-And she offered suggestions about add more food coloring, oil, or flour to get the right result.
+- Measure ingredients, brainstorming about adding more food coloring, oil, and flour to get the right color and texture.

-- Since she recently learned fractions, I intentionally chose smaller unit cups/spoons so she would have to add them to get the correct amount for the recipe.
+- Fractions; we used smaller unit cups/spoons so that we would have add them to get the correct amount for the recipe.

-- Cooking vocabulary (she likes to pretend that she’s Chef Tinrry [甜悦]): She used Chinese cooking words, such as 搓揉 (cuō róu / knead), 混合 (hùnhé / mix), 搅拌 (jiǎobàn / churn), etc. My son also tried to copy most words that she was saying and also learned a ton of new words!
+- Cooking vocabulary: Practice Chinese cooking words, such as 搓揉 (cuō róu / knead), 混合 (hùnhé / mix), 搅拌 (jiǎobàn / churn), etc.

-The process was messy with my son participating but definitely worth it for the hands-on learning!!!
+On the other hand, the process was messy with my son participating.
+But it was definitely worth it for the hands-on learning!!!

-Both kids played for hours all weekend, and my daughter made dozens of playdough mooncakes!
+Both children played for hours all weekend, and my daughter made dozens of playdough mooncakes!

-What you need to make homemade playdough mooncakes
+What you need to make homemade Chinese playdough mooncakes

 1. Mooncake molds: